Understandable and reusable code

 • Defaults can be set for common inputs.

-• For example, many of our shrubs are the same height so for those shrubs we only measure the length and width.
+• For example, many of our shrubs are the same height so for those shrubs we only measure the radius.

 • So we want a default value for the height for cases where we don’t measure it